MostafaMahmoudBahgat98/basic_project/README.md

 # Simple CI Pipeline with Docker, Jenkins, and Git

-This project demonstrates setting up a Continuous Integration (CI) pipeline for a simple web application using Docker, Jenkins, and Git.
+This project demonstrates setting up a Continuous Integration (CI) pipeline for a simple web application(Task Manager) using Docker, Jenkins, and Git.

 ## Requirements